SAP-samples/teched2022-DA161/exercises/ex2/README.md

 ![image](https://user-images.githubusercontent.com/112718519/199125887-bf5bb856-7879-4ee7-b427-8dfa4cf35e89.png)

-🚩 Finally, you want to make some adjustments to Headcount for our Japanese business (Nippon Bikes) in anticpation of further growth in that market beyond 2023.
+🚩 Finally, we want to make some adjustments to Headcount for our Japanese business (Nippon Bikes) in anticpation of further growth in that market beyond 2023.
 Navigate to the page in your story that contains Headcount data.

 27. Click on the **Employee Plan** tab